arun-kr-reddy/notes/computer_architecture.md

 ## micro-architecture
 - **micro-architecture (μArch):** is an implementation of the ISA, to ensure backwards compatibility μArch keeps changing with constant ISA interface, example: `add` instruction vs underlying adder implementation
 - ISA specifies how the programmer sees the instructions to be executed but μArch can execute instructions in any order as long as it obeys the semantics specified by the ISA when making instruction results visible to software
-so anything like pipelining, speculative execution, out-of-order execution can be done in HW without exposure to SW
+so anything like pipelining, speculative execution, OoO execution can be done in HW without exposure to SW
 - processing an instruction (all 6 stages) should transform architectural (or programmer visible) state (memory, registers & program counter) according to ISA specification
 ISA defines abstractly what `AS'` should be given an instruction & `AS` and there are no intermediate states between `AS` & `AS'` during instruction execution
 μArch implements how `AS` is transformed to `AS'`, but can have multiple programmer-invisible states to optimize the speed of instruction execution